Why this question keeps coming back

 Option 4: NextPlane OpenHub

 What it is.
-NextPlane OpenHub is a chat-federation platform marketed as the spiritual successor to Mio.
+NextPlane OpenHub is a chat-federation platform in the same category as Mio.
 It bridges Slack, Microsoft Teams, Webex, and Zoom Team Chat with a single hub.

 Protocol reality.
-NextPlane uses the same fundamental approach as legacy Mio — bot-based ingestion via each platform's official APIs (Slack Events API, Microsoft Graph, Webex Messaging API), a translation layer, and an identity registry.
-The differentiation is operational: NextPlane is an active vendor with a current product roadmap, where Mio is not.
+NextPlane uses the same fundamental approach as Mio — bot-based ingestion via each platform's official APIs (Slack Events API, Microsoft Graph, Webex Messaging API), a translation layer, and an identity registry.
+The operational difference is coverage: NextPlane bridges Slack, Teams, Webex, and Zoom, while Mio focuses on Google Chat interoperability with Teams, Slack, and Zoom and does not support Webex.

 Pros.